Blessings, you know what they are.

 Yes, thank the Lord for scattered blessings.

-Lord, help me to notice, savor, and enjoy the blessings you scatter daily throughout my life.
+Lord, help us notice, savor, and enjoy the blessings you scatter daily throughout our life.

 Join the Discussion: What scattered blessings are you currently enjoying?